GACJ/complib-help/docs/compositions/layout_options.md

     :   The order of the calling positions will be chosen so as to minimise the number of rows in the layout.

     !!! note
         These secondary options are only available for **single-method compositions**.
+In Spliced compositions, the concise layout order is always used.

 Calls (by leads)
 :   Displays a column listing the calling position and call type of each call.